Working with Insomnia

-Working with Insomnia and getting back into a positive sleeping pattern
+Getting back into a positive sleeping pattern

-Working with Insomnia and getting back into a positive sleeping pattern
+Getting back into a positive sleeping pattern

 Around 70% of people experiencing grief, loss and/or trauma may also experience changes in their sleep patterns at the time.
 Some of these patterns can persist for a while but they can be resolved by understanding more about your individual sleep patterns that are not working for you.
 Once you have implemented the tools and strategies to assist these changes, you will then be able to take charge of your sleep once again.